ChocolateVS/ChocolateVS/README.md

 - <a href="https://chocolatevs.github.io/Project-Archive/chocolatevs.html">ChocolateVS...</a> My first website, and xp with git, Comparing some chocolate...
 (2016)
 - Probably playing 🎸
 - Too poor to afford chocolate these days :(
--  Currently working on itsallauto.com with dad <a href="https://www.linkedin.com/in/glenn-thorley-80239423/?originalSubdomain=n">Glenn Thorley (LinkedIn)</a> (2022-Pres)
+- Currently working on itsallauto.com with dad <a href="https://www.linkedin.com/in/glenn-thorley-80239423/?originalSubdomain=n">Glenn Thorley (LinkedIn)</a> (2022-Pres).
+Automotive work shop management and electronic warrant of fitness software used all over the country (NZ)
 - MR > PR (ง •̀_•́)ง

 ---